wezuwiusz/AppKillerManager/README.md

 * Letv (<span style="color:red">NOT TESTED</span>)

 ### TODO
-Add :

 * Oppo
 * Vivo
-* Asus

-* Add hability to customise dialog
+* Add hability to customize dialog
 * Add screenshot and "settings path" of the intent action for all phones on ReadMe
+* Add a table of possiblities and function unavailable/ not necessary on each device

 ## Usage
 ### Step 1